Angels’ Cole, Pena combine for no-hitter against Mariners

 It is the first Angels no-hitter since Jared Weaver accomplished the feat against Minnesota on May 2, 2012.

-The only other combined no-hitter by Los Angeles was by Mark Langston and Mike Whitt, which also happened against.
+The only other combined no-hitter by Los Angeles was by Mark Langston and Mike Witt, which also happened against.
 Seattle on April 11, 1990.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports